OctopusDeploy/blog/blog/2021-11/converting-to-tenants-via-api/index.md

 While looping through the list of *old environments* a few things happen:

-- Since my environment names follow the convention of `EnvironmentName-CustomerName`, it parses out the desired tenant name.
+- Since the environment names follow the convention of `EnvironmentName-CustomerName`, it parses out the desired tenant name.
 - From the new tenant name, there is then a check to see if the tenant already exists.
 - To determine which new environments each tenant should deploy to, the script loops through each of the phases in the old lifecycle.
 - The project(s) from the input get combined with the environments that the tenant should deploy to.